Talal-Sharaa/Blockchain-based-Decentralised-Documentation-System-for-Events-in-Gaza-Backend/README.md

 -   **Deployment:**

-    -   `truffle migrate --network sepolia`
+npx hardhat run scripts/deploy.js --network sepolia

 **How to Use**